 The initial factory configuration of your system was installed using a set of disk images, one for each disk.
 If for some reason you need to revert either of your disks back to their original state e.g., due to a disk failure, you can use these same disk images.
-A USB stick was included in your NTA1000 shipment.
+A USB stick was included in your NTA1000v6 shipment.
 You can also download the USB image and create your own recovery USB stick.
-Please refer to this document for more details.
+For more details, please refer here:

 If the operating system disk is rebuilt, it will be necessary to reinstall CDRouter.
-The CDRouter installer is available from the QA Cafe Customer Lounge.
-It is a binary installer that will automatically discover and index all previous CDRouter data.
+The CDRouter RPM is available from the QA Cafe Customer Lounge.
+It will automatically discover and index all previous CDRouter data.

-WARNING: Please be aware that the process of replacing the operating system drive will change the system-id, and CDRouter will not load until QA Cafe’s Support Team has been alerted and the new system-id is registered.
-Please contact QA Cafe Support before opening or replacing any of the NTA1000’s hardware components.
+WARNING: Please be aware that the process of replacing the OS hard drive will change the system-id, and CDRouter will not load until QA Cafe’s Support Team has been alerted and the new system-id is registered.
+Please contact firstname.lastname@example.org before opening or replacing any of the NTA1000’s hardware components.

 If the data disk is rebuilt, you will then need to restore previously backed up data (if any) to the /usr/cdrouter-data area.